jdrichardsappacad/react-2021/week-15/practices/01-class-components/lifecycle-methods/README.md

 Now navigate to the `ClassKuiper` component.
 Look at the `FunctionKuiper` component.
 Notice the `useEffect` that listens for the `guessCount` to change.

-You need to create a `componentDidUpdate` that only makes the changes when the `guessCount` state is greater than 4.
+Create a `componentDidUpdate` method in the `ClassKuiper` component.
+When the `guessCount` state is greater than 4, the `mySetters` function should be invoked passing `0` for the `count` state and a `kuiperSleep` variable for the `kuiper`state.
+Also, an `alert` method should be invoked with a message that
+says: `Sorry you have used your 5 guesses!
+You lose!
+Start again!`

+This `componentDidUpdate` lifecycle method will run after every render.
+However, the functionality will only execute when the conditional criteria is met.

+Contratulations!
+In this short practice you have used 3 basic React `Lifecycle Methods` with Class Components:

+1. `componentDidMount`
+2. `componentDidUpdate`
+3. `componentWillUnmount`